Quality Resort Sorrento Beach

 Perth Centre for Photography features new exhibitions by both artists and photographers.
 The gallery is not well known but the work on display always provides an engaging experience.
 Catalogs for current exhibitions are available from the office.
 Exhibit example: Julie Millowick's "Paraphernalia", a journey through the public and private lives of women.
 Her work interwove text and images by employing the photograph.

-FORM Gallery is located in the Kings Street Arts Center.
-Comprising a gallery and retail outlet, the center specializes in contemporary craft created by some of the leading craftspeople in Western Australia.
-It offers a wide range of reasonably priced and beautifully crafted gifts and souvenirs suitable for all ages.
-The selection of crafts includes ceramics, glass, jewelery, textiles and fiber pieces, metal craft, woodwork, cards and paper.
+FORM Gallery is located in the Kings Street Arts Center and specializes in contemporary art created by some of the leading artists in Western Australia.
+This not-for-profit gallery offers a wide range of beautifully contemporary pieces all of which showcase the creativity of Western Australian artists.

 The Perth Institute of Contemporary Arts (PICA) features year-round exhibitions, performing arts programs, workshops, symposiums and artist-in-residence programs.
 PICA, a non-profit arts organization, promotes and encourages new talent and experimental work.
 Various events and exhibitions are held throughout the year, most of which tend to be a little more "edgy" than other exhibitions.
 Free admission.

 The Greenhill Gallery offers a sparse and unadorned space to view art.
 Content to let the works speak for themselves, it appears to be a gamble that pays off.
 The gallery consists of two levels with wooden floorboards and a subtle low-lit basement level.
 A range of prominent contemporary artists feature at Greenhill.
 The work tends to reflect the traditional end of contemporary, but selected exhibitors always shine here.
 Greenhill also regularly exhibits the work of emerging artists.The gallery welcomes browsing.
 Call ahead for more details.